 I’m interested in exploring how museums can foster empathy, and increase awareness of the interconnections between all the things that make up the natural world – what Henry Miller called the ‘unthinkable, inconceivable collaboration that goes on under the ground and above the ground’.

-At the moment I’m working with other members of the People and the Environment team on a project exploring the intertwined lives and histories of horses and humans in Australia, leading to the launch of a temporary exhibition towards the end of 2014.
+At the moment I’m working with other members of the People and the Environment team on the Horses in Australia project exploring the intertwined lives and histories of horses and humans in Australia, which includes the Spirited: Australia’s Horse Story exhibition.

 Exhibitions and other media